 The Dutch dense, high-quality infrastructure offers fast connections no matter how or where you and your products or services are traveling.
-And with access to 160 million consumers within 24 hours of Amsterdam or Rotterdam, companies that choose the Netherlands have the perfect springboard into the European market.

-With the highest broadband penetration per capita in the world - 99 per cent of all households - as well as one of the world's fastest average broadband speeds, the Netherlands is the digital gateway to Europe.
+With the highest broadband penetration per capita in the world - 99 per cent of all households - as well as one of the world's fastest average broadband speeds, the Netherlands is also the digital gateway to Europe.